 For additional resources from the ACLUs of California, visit MySchoolMyRights.com/FreeToLearn.
-You'll find Know Your Rights guides (like our LGBTO Student Rights guide), shareable social media graphics, official legal guidance to send to your school district, and more.
+You'll find Know Your Rights guided (like our LGBTQ Student Rights guide and Immigration & Students guide), shareable social media graphics, official legal guidance to send to your school district, and more.

 Disclaimer: My School, My Rights is a collaboration of the ACLU Foundation of Northern California, the ACLU Foundation of Southern California, and the ACLU Foundation of San Diego & Imperial Counties.
 The information in this Know Your Rights publication is produced for educational purposes only.
 This is not intended and is not a substitute for legal advice.
 The rights described in this Know Your Rights guide applies to California public schools.
+Updated June 2025.